About GenerationNation

 History

-GenerationNation is the only Charlotte-based organization providing this service to local K-12 students.
-Nearly 1 million Charlotte-Mecklenburg students have built and applied civic knowledge and skills through GenerationNation programs.
+GenerationNation is the only Charlotte-based organization providing this service to area K-12 students.
 Launched in 1992 by the Charlotte Observer, CMS, and other community stakeholders as a mock election event called Kids Voting, in the early 2000s our organization led local efforts for the NC Civic Index, and with resulting stakeholder feedback and support, our organization expanded our work to become GenerationNation in 2011-12.
-GenerationNation now works year-round through expanded programming and deeper impact.
+GenerationNation now works year-round through expanded programming and deeper impact to educate and engage students in civic literacy and leadership.

 Impact